amisbah/507_Final/README.md

 	- Create database connection (I used TeamSQL)
 	- Create 2 database tables (videos, podcasts)
 	- Insert data using class definitions
+	- Query data to get counts of keywords
+	- Configure chart in Plotly

 At the end of the file processing, you should see: